Published on January 8, 2022

 You can’t achieve a NEW thing by doing the same OLD thing.
 Click To Tweet

-One of the questions I often get asked over the phone by someone calling for information about my program—so much so that I have it listed at my web site under the FAQs—is:
+One of the questions I’ve been asked so often over two decades by people who need to lose weight—so much so that I have it listed at my web site under the FAQs—is:

 “Is the program restrictive in any way?”